Green-veined White (Pieris napi)

 The Green-veined White is a very common and relatively mobile species that occurs throughout Britain and Ireland and can be found almost anywhere, though it prefers damper and slightly more shaded habitats than the Small White such as leafy lanes, riversides, gardens and woodland rides.
 The caterpillars feed on a range of wild crucifers growing in these situations such as Hedge Garlic (Alliaria petiolata) and Lady's Smock (Cardamine pratensis).
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Stable with a decrease of -13.2%
+Status over the last 20 years is Stable with a change of 0.9%

-Status over the last 10 years is Stable with a decrease of -24.9%
+Status over the last 10 years is Stable with a change of -7.0%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.

 This map shows symbols for the mean abundance at transect sites, with the colour of the symbol reflecting the level of abundance.
 Means are over all years.
 Grey background squares are the occupied cells as shown by the Butterflies for the New Millenium over the previous ten year period.